danielharrell/SumLect2015/Lost_Idea_LA.md

 did in the first catalog of the New Program, that the liberal arts put us in possession of the truth.[^Buchanan] What we say instead is self-consciously Socratic.
-Thus President Nelson will say that "liberal education is the best and quickest way to become comfortable not knowing."[^Nelson_comfort] Or that "learning is grounded in recognition and acceptance of one’s own ignorance."[^Nelson_ignorance] Or as the same St. John's graduate I quoted earlier puts it:
+Thus President Nelson [will say that](http://blogs.sjc.edu/christopher-nelson/2014/10/20/knowing-learn/) "liberal education is the best and quickest way to become comfortable not knowing."
+[Or that](http://blogs.sjc.edu/christopher-nelson/2014/11/10/accountability-commodifying-examined-life/) "learning is grounded in recognition and acceptance of one’s own ignorance."
+Or as the same St. John's
+graduate I quoted earlier puts it: